Salmonellosis: Typhoid fever

 Typhoid fever occurs when Salmonella bacteria enter the lymphatic system and cause a systemic form of salmonellosis.
 Endotoxins first act on the vascular and nervous apparatus, resulting in increased permeability and decreased tone of the vessels, upset thermal regulation, vomiting, and diarrhea.
 In severe forms of the disease, enough liquid and electrolytes are lost to upset the fluid balance, cause an electrolyte imbalance, decrease the circulating blood volume and arterial pressure, and cause hypovolemic shock.
 Septic shock may also develop.
 Shock of mixed character (with signs of both hypovolemic and septic shock) are more common in severe salmonellosis.
 Oliguria and azotemia develop in severe cases as a result of renal involvement due to hypoxia and toxemia.

 Long-term

-Salmonellosis is associated with later irritable bowel syndrome and inflammatory bowel disease.
-Evidence however does not support it being a direct cause of the latter.
+Salmonellosis is associated with later irritable bowel syndrome and inflammatory bowel disease (IBD).
+Evidence however does not support that salmonellosis directly causes IBD.

 A small number of people afflicted with salmonellosis experience reactive arthritis, which can last months or years and can lead to chronic arthritis.
 In sickle-cell anemia, osteomyelitis due to Salmonella infection is much more common than in the general population.
 Though Salmonella infection is frequently the cause of osteomyelitis in people with sickle-cell, it is not the most common cause, which is Staphylococcus infection.

 Those infected may become asymptomatic carriers, but this is relatively uncommon, with shedding observed in only 0.2 to 0.6% of cases after a year.